substance/texture/docs/TextureArticle.md

 </pre>
 **This element may be contained in:**
 <pre style="white-space:pre-wrap;">
-aff, disp-formula, fig, fn, fn-group, kwd-group, table-wrap, table-wrap-foot
+aff, disp-formula, fig, fn, fn-group, kwd-group, table-wrap
 </pre>

 ### `<license>`